 I always take puritabs, but have never used them.
 I get the lodge to boil water each evening for me which they put into my Sigg bottle - it acts as a hot water bottle in my sleeping bag as well, then is cool enough to drink the next day.

 I have heard of the "steripens", but have never used them.

-Regarding water, do not even use the unsterilised water to brush your teeth, unless you want to risk visiting the toilet regularly for a few days! almost 8 years ago
+Regarding water, do not even use the unsterilised water to brush your teeth, unless you want to risk visiting the toilet regularly for a few days! about 9 years ago

 There is also the option of these:

 15nm filter bottles that filter out all bacteria and viruses.
 Bit expensive but you could also take 4 replacement filters and give the bottle away to a school or something there :)

 Ordering from the UK might also be an option because the cost in Aus is about $100 above the converted amount. about 9 years ago

 I definitely recommend the Steripen.
 It may seem expensive, but you would end up spending much more on bottled water over the course of a trip... plus you're not throwing away lots of plastic bottles... also though, during trekking season on the more popular treks they have set up water-refill stations that have purified water. about 9 years agoAnswered by J via WorldNomads.com